 For more details about these assumptions, read our post, the problem with the economic order quantity model.

-If you decide to base your reordering processes on EOQ calculations, you need to ensure you’re constantly monitoring and updating the data you input into the formula, e.g. demand, cost per order and holding costs.
+If you decide to base your reordering processes on EOQ calculations, you need to ensure you’re constantly monitoring and updating the data you input into the formula, ie. demand, cost per order and holding costs.

 For more information or to book a free demo, contact us today.